hoanghoangthuc/group_4-fa-project/readme.md

 - *Doc is folder inclule flow, detail data, chema when begin(and end),...
 ## Generate Data by python
 - * -We Work all in resouces folder, that have file name RawData.py to generator data. output is file CSV with
-### 1. We should have a path to the folder in local in Command Prompt to install module to run python.
+### 1. We should have a path to the folder in local in Command Prompt to install module that required to run python.
 --PATH (is where we have the folder contain all folder of project)

 ```bash